 Many investors and players consider the ATLAS token to be a good long-term hold and are accumulating at low prices as it is anticipated that price appreciation will steadily increase over the years as the game gets closer to launch and as more people learn about the game and players load up their bags to start making purchases.

 The ATLAS token was created with inflationary features to match and scale with the inflation of the in-game economy.
 This will ensure that the currency and price of items remain reasonable for new players over time.

 The minting and burning of ATLAS will be based on the user growth and adoption of the platform.
 Therefore, the supply and price will be kept on a level to maintain reasonable in-game asset pricing internally and optimize the entry level for new users while simultaneously allowing for price appreciation.

 Here is a look at the ATLAS distribution curve:

 The total supply of Atlas will be thirty-six billion, it will take eight years for the supply to be fully diluted, and the team allocation is only five per cent.
 Interestingly, the team has zero stake in the undistributed token supply, something uncommon in the crypto space.
 I have to respect the team for that, as it shows that this project is clearly more than just a cash grab for the creators.
 The distribution of the tokens and issuance was carefully planned out and are committed to things like mining stations, resource gathering etc. Here is the breakdown of the Atlas token issuance:

-The monetary policy of ATLAS will roll out in three distinct phases.
-I won’t cover that in the interest of keeping this article within reasonable length, but you can find information about in the Star Atlas Guide.
+The monetary policy of ATLAS will be rolled out in three distinct phases.
+I won't cover that in the interest of keeping this article within reasonable length, but you can find information about it in the Star Atlas Guide.